Cavo Tagoo – Cosmopolitan hotel on the north edge of Mykonos Town with a full-service spa, indulgent dining, and stylish rooms, suites, and villas.

 Nearby Shopping and Cool Shops

 - Soho Soho: There are 4 branches of this designer store in Mykonos, 2 of which are in Mykonos Town.
-Both of the shops are about an 18-minute walk (1.4km) away, one for men and one for women.
+Both of the shops are about an 1.5 km away, one for men and one for women.

 - Old Port: Beautiful waterfront neighborhood with restaurants, bars, shops, and a beach, plus the ferry to Delos Island.
-The port begins about a 10-minute walk (800m) from Cavo Tagoo; it takes about 10 minutes to walk from one end to the other.
+The port begins about 800m from Cavo Tagoo; it takes about 10 minutes to walk from one end to the other.

 Nearby Markets or Grocery Stores